We are completely dedicated to your total satisfaction. If you have any suggestions or comments please email us using the link on the store page.

 There is a default delivery period of 30 days during which the retailer needs to deliver the goods to you unless a longer period has been agreed.

-Damage and Loss in Transit, the company accepts no liability for any damage to goods in transit unless notified to the company and the Carrier concerned within 24 hours after delivery.
+Damage and Loss in Transit, the company accepts no liability for any damage to goods in transit unless notified to the company and the Carrier concerned within 3 days of delivery.

 The companies liability for damage in transit or non-delivery of goods duly notified to it in accordance with the above shall in any event to be limited solely to replacement of the goods within a reasonable time whether non-delivery on damage is due to the companies negligence or otherwise.